Piszmog/mongo-api-example/README.md

 ## Local running
 Simply run the `main()` function.

 Ensure to have a local instance of Mongodb running.
-The `config.toml` file determines the application to connect to the local DB
-(as I clean up the code, I will likey remove this to be 12 Factor compliant).
+By default it will try to connect to `localhost` server and `test` database.